 Now, it’s time to get stuck in and give this space some tender loving care.
 Reinventing it into a space that you are happy to have as the hub of your home.

-- It’s time to unclutter your kitchen.
+It’s time to remove the clutter from your kitchen.
 Sort through everything that was emptied out of this, only keeping the utensils and appliances that you regularly use and are in good working order.

 If you don’t have a clear picture in your mind of how you would like this space to look.
 Spend some time in your favourite interiors stores, in magazines or on Pinterest getting some inspiration.

 Now it’s time to address any alarm bells that were set off, when answering the above questions.
 When doing this remember that it’s not about just throwing money at the project.
 It’s about thinking outside the square.
 Seeing what can be re-purposed from the things that was already there, or from somewhere else in your home?

 Once you have done all you can with what you have already have, it’s time to compile a wish list of things you would love to acquire when the time and budget allows.